-Many opportunities at Loyola are available for students to take action.
+There are many opportunities for students to take real, meaningful action.
 Getting involved through active participation can be done individually or by collaborating with your peers.

 Visit the calendar often to see what events and opportunities exist to learn about and get involved in sustainability at Loyola.

-Choose a focus area to explore actions you can take.
+Choose a focus area to explore actions you can take for that issue.

 Joining other students on campus to explore issues results in new experiences that will make your time at Loyola all the more impactful.